rust-bakery/nom/doc/upgrading_to_nom_2.md

         thread 'rules::literals::tests::case_invalid_hexadecimal_no_number' panicked at 'assertion failed: `(left == right)` (left: `Incomplete(Unknown)`, right: `Error(Position(HexDigit, []))`)', source/rules/literals.rs:726
 ```

+This change was implemented to make these basic parsers more consistent.
+Please note that parsing the basic elements of a format, like the alphabet of a token, is always very specific to that format, and those functions may not always fit your needs.
+In that case, you can easily make your own with [`take_while`](take_while.m.html) and a function that test for the characters or bytes you need.

 # `take_till!` iterates on bytes or chars, not on references to them

+The input types must now conform to a trait which requires changes to `take_till!`.
+If you get the following error:

 ```ignore
 error[E0308]: mismatched types